slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 For our example, we extract patient summaries from PubMed and label those that had COVID-19 vs. not COVID-19.
 Sentences are used to create word embeddings, and the embeddings are trained as part of a neural network to perform a classification task.
 By training the embeddings, the computer will learn if there are any meaningful relationships between the words in the text.

+Pre-requisites:
+1. Familiarity with Azure services
+2. Python
+3. Basic knowledge of NLP

 All resources can be found [here](https://github.com/slsu0424/word-embed-public).

 ## A short intro to Word Embeddings